 All EMD Models with only rail terminals are available for power delivery simulations.

-ANOTHER WRITEUP TO UPDATGE AND INTEGRATE WITH ABOVE
+ANOTHER WRITEUP TO UPDATE AND INTEGRATE WITH ABOVE

 An [EMD Model] can support terminals from one or more interfaces including those listed in the [EMD Pin List] and/or those listed in the [Designator Pin List].